Overview of Colon Cancer and Rectal Cancer

-To help make decisions about colorectal cancer surgery and colon cancer treatment, it's helpful to consult with a medical oncologist.
+If you or someone you know has been recently diagnosed with colon or rectal cancer, it’s important to gather and learn as much information about the disease as possible.
+To help make decisions about colon cancer or rectal cancer treatment, it's often best to start with a medical oncologist so that a complete treatment plan can be created before any surgery for rectal or colon cancer takes place.
 For many cancer patients, a medical oncologist oversees the entire process of cancer treatment, acting as the lead physician for your team of medical professionals.
 Your oncologist will help you evaluate the options and assist in determining the best combination and timing for various types of cancer treatments.

 The oncologists at Compass Oncology, serving the Portland, OR and Vancouver, WA areas, are experienced in colorectal cancer treatment.

 Compass Oncology is your resource for understanding the signs & symptoms of colorectal cancer, along with how doctors will work to detect and diagnose the disease.

 The risk factors of colon and rectal cancer include both controllable and uncontrollable factors.
 While you can not do much to avoid the uncontrollable factors of colorectal cancer, you are able to make changes to decrease your risk from controllable factors.

 Based on various factors, including the stage of your colorectal cancer, you and your doctor will discuss options for your cancer treatment.
 Those options can include:

 - Radiation Therapy

 The Compass Oncology team in Portland, OR and Vancouver, WA will help you decide on a treatment plan that’s right for you.

 At Compass Oncology, we are fortunate to be a member of The US Oncology Network and are able to provide our community with access to new therapies in the Portland area.

 We have over 70 ongoing clinical trials at any given time, that include research for colon and rectal cancers.
 Search for an available clinical trial that might be right for you.